(Don’t worry, we’ll get to the Gatling Guns eventually!)

 Reaching a large clearing of tall grass, sparse ferns and several fallen trees, we paused well away from the openings edge.
 I took a sip of water from my canteen and watched for anything that might eat us.
 Other than small rodents scurrying about in the clearing, it appeared safe for the moment.
 But the group of apes I followed appeared to have circled around the opening, which was a good idea to me as well.
 I turned Carbine’s head to walk him around the edge.

 We made it several steps before piercing bird calls reached our ears followed by loud crashing noise of multiple somethings approaching.
 The rodents scampered away, ducking into small holes and quickly leaving the clearing silent and empty.

 As the bird calls grew louder, we rode deeper into the thick underbrush, stopping before I lost sight of the clearing through the vegetation.
 The rapidly approaching sound of snapping branches and rustling leaves filled the forest and made Carbine side-step and tug at the reins uncomfortably.
 I shushed him and held the reins tight, hoping he wouldn’t draw any unwanted attention.

 A flock of gigantic birds burst out of the trees.
 Dodging thick ferns and leaping over fallen logs, they charged nimbly through the clearing.

 The birds were larger than any I’d ever seen.
 They had thick bodies covered in tan and brown feathers, with a small head on an outstretched neck, and ran in bounds on long legs.
-The squawks came from toothed beaks below small beady eyes, and their wings, too small to offer flight, stuck uot on each side to give them balance.
+The squawks came from toothed beaks below beady eyes, and their wings, too small to offer flight, stuck out on each side to give them balance.

-Behind them, the forest exploded in a shower of branches and leaves as an enormous two-legged monstrosity broke through the foliage after them.
+A second later, the forest exploded in a shower of branches and leaves as an enormous two-legged monstrosity broke through the foliage after them.